omarkhatibco/tailwind-css-variables/README.md

 ### add Module

-You can easily add module by add it to setting and specify a `variable name`
+You can easily add the module by adding it to settings and specify a `variable name`

 ```js
 {